Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 ### Pre-requisites
 Prior to deploying the template, have the following ready:

-+ An Azure resource group within the target subscription being deploying to
 + A DNS label prefix for the URLs of the public IP addresses of your virtual machines.
 These FQDNs are generated for each virtual machine in your deployment using format _\<DNS label prefix\>\<VM hostname\>.\<region\>.cloudapp.azure.com_.
 Enter this label in the __Dns Label Prefix__ field after clicking the __Deploy to Azure__ button or for the value of the __dnsLabelPrefix__ variable in the template parameters file

 ### Client machine